-- maintenance of company accounts in accordance with the new provisions of companylaw. - To provide practical knowledge for preparing banking and insurance company accounts - To gain knowledge on accounting standards
+- The maintenance of company accounts in accordance with the new provisions of company law - About banking and insurance company accounts - The various accounting standards

 CO Number CO Statement Knowledge Level CO1 Define the procedure and standards of final accounts as per revised schedule VI to measure performance of business.
 K1 CO2 Explain the corporate practice in merging of companies K2 CO3 Develop the skills in preparation of consolidated balance sheet of holding company К3 CO4 Assess the permissible formats and special items and adjustments pertaining to Banking companies and Insurance companies.
-K5 CO5 Apply the latest provisions relating to Government accounting, Inflation accounting, Human Resources accounting and accounting standards (theoretical aspects) К3
+K5 CO5 Apply the latest provisions relating to Government accounting, Inflation accounting, Human Resources accounting and accounting standards (theoretical aspects) K3S